iBz-04/Devseeker/WINDOWS_README.md

 For **stable** release:

-Run `pip install gpt-engineer` in the command line as an administrator
+Run `pip install devseeker` in the command line as an administrator

 Or: